 Eye For Film >> Festivals >> A-Z >> Glasgow Film Festival >> 2017

 The Glasgow Film Festival returns for its 13th edition in 2017.
-The festival will open with Handsome Devil on February 15 and close with the world premiere of Mad To Be Normal on February 26.
-We'll be bringing you full coverage throughout.
+The festival opened with Handsome Devil on February 15 and closed with the world premiere of Mad To Be Normal on February 26.
+You can read details of Glasgow Short Film Festival here.

 View Films by Strand:

 - Special Events